Before I get to the proposal, let’s review the history of the overtime rule:

 - 1946 — Sudden-death was extended to the championship game (first put into effect 11 years later)

 - 1974 — A single sudden-death period was added for regular season and preseason games.

-The provision rumored to be under consideration is to shorten the overtime period to 10 minutes for the regular season.
+The provision under consideration is to shorten the overtime period to 10 minutes for the regular season.
 The rationale was that a long overtime period would be disadvantageous to a team playing on Thursday that week.
 But, this winds up being a tweak to a tweak, a gerrymandering of the rules to extend overtime in the interest of fairness, while simultaneously shortening it in the interest of competitiveness.

 The modified sudden-death rule was passed in 2010 on the premise that the offense could return the opening kickoff to about the 40-yard line, complete one pass, and be in field goal range.
 At the time, the kickoffs were from the 30-yard line, which favored the return team in field position.
-The Competition Committee presented statistics that after 1993, when the kickoff was moved from the 35 to the 30, the team that won the overtime coin toss (not just first-possession scores) won the game more often This didn’t account for other factors or rule changes that favored the offense.
+The Competition Committee presented statistics that after 1993, when the kickoff was moved from the 35 to the 30, the team that won the overtime coin toss (and not just first-possession scores) won the game more often.
+This didn’t account for other factors or rule changes that favored the offense.

-The year after the owners passed the new overtime rule, they voted to move the kickoff back to it’s pre-1994 location at the 35, which invalidated the primary premise for modified overtime.
+The year after the owners passed the new overtime rule, they voted to move the kickoff back to its pre-1994 location at the 35, which invalidated the primary premise for modified overtime.

 Fifteen minutes is greater than the record longest time of possession for a single drive, but there have been occasions where a team controls the ball for more than 10 minutes.

 Also of note, a team in a trail-by-3 situation actually has a good chance of getting an additional timeout in the transaction.
 The two-minute warning would come after only 8 minutes of play, which would increasingly fall in the second possession, except for extremes in first-possession time.
 In a 15-minute overtime, the 2-minute warning is rarely breached.